troyrowan/imputation-pipeline/README.md

     + This is the version of VCF file that comes out of Minimac where genotyeps are represnted like: `1|1:1.999`
     + Here the first half of each SNP for each individual is a phased hard call and after the : is the additive dosage genotype
 * Binary PLINK files (*.bed, *.bim, *.fam)

+### Running imputation pipeline (Sequence)
+Chip-level QC and imputation (shown previously) is linked to this pipeline, so won't need to be run separately \
+Config files should be the same as for running 850K imputation \
+Upon setting up config file, execute a "dry-run" of Snakemake to ensure that it sees all necessary files, etc. \
+`snakemake -s bin/seq_imputation.snakefile --configfile config/my_imprun_config.json -np`

+Snakemake will cycle through rules and you can check to make sure shell commands/outputs look correct.
+Errors will be thrown if there are issues in config file, etc.

+Then run imputation pipeline with the following command, specifying the appropriate cluster config file which can be edited if available resources don't suffice:\
+`snakemake -s bin/seq_imputation.snakefile --configfile config/my_imprun_config.json --cluster-config code/cluster/cluster/seq_imputation.cluster.json --cluster "sbatch -p {cluster.p} -o {cluster.o} --account {cluster.account} -t {cluster.t} -c {cluster.c} --mem {cluster.mem} --qos {cluster.qos}" --jobs 30 -p &> imputation_runs/my_imprun/my_imprun_snakemakerun.log`\

+*NOTE*: The one thing to keep an eye on is the QOS that is needed for imputation.
+Most chromosomes (in 100K animal datasets) will run in under 2 days.
+However larger chromosomes may need to be run on the `biolong` QOS.
+This can all be changed in the cluster config file.

+### Endpoint files
+The pipeline as is outputs the following files in this directory (`imputation_runs/my_imprun/seq_imputed`):
+* Single-chromosome hardcall/dosage VCF files (in `imputation_runs/my_imprun/seq_imputed/` subdirectory)
+    + This is the version of VCF file that comes out of Minimac where genotyeps are represnted like: `1|1:1.999`
+    + Here the first half of each SNP for each individual is a phased hard call and after the : is the additive dosage genotype
+    + Minimac info file with imputation accuracy, allele frequencies, etc.
+* The 850K genotypes and endpoint files mentioned above will also exist in the same `imputation_runs/my_imprun/imputed_genotypes` directory.